ScorexFoundation/sigmastate-interpreter/src/test/scala/sigmastate/utxo/examples/ico-example.md

 ## Possible Enhancements

 Please note that there are many nuances our example contract is ignoring.
-For example, it is allowed to execute the contract to anyone who is able to construct proper spending transactions (in out example, anyone listening to the blockchain) during funding and withdrawal stages.
-In the real-world cases, additional signature from the project or a trusted arbiter could be needed.
+For example, anyone listening to the blockchain is allowed to execute the contract and construct proper spending transactions during funding and withdrawal stages.
+In the real-world, additional signature from the project or a trusted arbiter may be used.

-Also, there is no self-destruction case considered in the withdrawal contract, so it will live before being destroyed by miners via storage rent mechanism, potentially for decades or even centuries.
+Also, there is no self-destruction case considered in the withdrawal contract, so it will live until being destroyed by miners via storage rent mechanism, potentially for decades or even centuries.
 For the funding stage, it would be reasonable to have an additional input from the project with the value equal to the value of the fee output.
 And so on.